 Howard was only 41 years old and was suffering from the advanced stages of esophageal cancer when he was admitted into Livingston’s compassionate hospice care.
 Within days his pain was under control and he was comfortable enough to leave the house, be with friends and even enjoy a beer.
 Although he was on hospice care, he was living what appeared to be an ordinary life again.
 When the end finally came, his passing was pain free.

 Many people think that being on hospice means lying in a bed, barely conscious.
 Howard’s story proves that is not the case.
+Hospices are all about providing a comfortable lifestyle for those in their final stages of life.
+There are many hospices out there that people use such as the Hospice Cincinnati.
+People want to be happy in their final moments and this is one way to do it.
 Many of his final moments were anything but ordinary, and they would not have been possible without the help of hospice.

 November is National Hospice and Palliative Care Month.
 Here are some of the common myths of hospice that need to be put to rest: